 Youth basketball is an exciting sport combining team play and individual skills.
 YMCA Youth Basketball promises no try outs, no getting cut and no bench warmers!
-Your child will learn how to dribble, shoot, pass and rebound, and the positions of the game.
-We use the YMCA Games Approach in our coaching methods where your child will learn the sport and have fun!
-Every child plays at least half of every game while making friends and learning new techniques.
+Players learn skills or improve skills including dribbling, shooting, passing and rebounding, and learn the positions of the game.
+Our approach to coaching allows players to learn and have fun!
+Our Youth Sports are open to Y members and non-members; members receive the lowest program fees.

 - Trained volunteer coaches

 - Good sportsmanship and YMCA core values modeled and promoted

 - Fundamentals and a focus on new skill development

 - Equal play time for players

 - Team jerseys and end of season awards

 *Programs, program ages and sessions may vary by branch.
 Branches may offer this program during additional sports sessions, may offer skills clinics and may offer leagues for other age groups.
 Please check with your branch for offerings.
 View branch locations.

 Early Bird Registration: October 15 – December 10 (fees increase $15 on December 11)

 Practices Begin for League Play: Week of January 14 | Season Dates: January 26 – March 9